Firefund/firefund-lfs/fonts/README.md

 **If the correct file did load, then the font does not support those characters.**

-The font currently hosted on Google Fonts supports the following character sets:
+The Roboto font currently hosted on Google Fonts supports the following character sets:

 + Cyrillic (Supported by Roboto)
 + Cyrillic Extended (Supported by Roboto)